Skip to content

 This argument has been raging in cycling forums for decades.
 On one side, you have the old school coaches and the professional peloton — people who've been prescribing big gear work since before power meters existed.
 They'd send riders to find a long climb, slap it into the 53-11, and grind at 50 RPM for 10-minute intervals.

 On the other side, the science-only crowd.
-And the research was on their side — until now.
-Previous studies (Christopherson 2014, Nimmer 2012, Luda 2016, Witty 2016) found no difference or even favoured freely chosen cadence.
+For years several studies on cadence interventions found no benefit or even favoured freely chosen cadence.
 The internet had its ammunition.

-But there was a major problem with all those studies.
-The protocols didn't match what the coaches were actually doing.
-The cadences were wrong.
-The intensities were wrong.
-The durations were wrong.
+But there was a major problem with many of those studies.
+The protocols didn't always match what the coaches were actually doing.
+Cadences, intensities, and durations often sat outside the typical big-gear prescription.
 It was like testing weightlifting by getting people to lift 2kg dumbbells, seeing no reaction, and concluding that strength training doesn't work.

 The coaches knew the protocols were wrong.
 So they kept prescribing these sessions anyway and waited for the science to catch up.

-The only difference: one group did their intervals at freely chosen cadence (~80 RPM).
+The only difference: one group did their SIT and HIIT sessions at freely chosen cadence (above 80 RPM).
 The other did them at 50-70 RPM.

 The Results